The Complete Guide to Channagiri Trek

 Start your descent by 4.30 pm.
 It takes around one hour to return to the base.
 The trail can get tricky in the dark, so don’t trek after sundown.

-Follow the staircase all the way to the bottom.
+Follow the staircase to the bottom.
 The trail is fairly straightforward.
 If confused, stick to your right.

 Bangalore → New airport road (Bellary Road) → Left turn onto Nelamangala-Chikkaballapura Road